 Have a social media account

 Age 16 Without parental consent

 Under 16 With parental consent.
 Many social media platforms don't allow a person under the age of 13 to set up an account, even if they have their parent's consent

-(19)

 Be charged with a criminal offence

 Age 10 For murder, manslaughter, rape and aggravated sexual assault

 Age 12 For other criminal offences

 Consent to medical treatment Age 16

 Give blood Age 18

 Consent to having sex Age 17

+Have an abortion Age 18 If you are over 16, you can choose not to have an adult involved and a doctor can offer you an abortion if they think you understand the information and give consent

 Marry Age 18

-Apply for a 10-year passport Age 18 If you are younger, you can only apply for a five-year passport
+Apply for a 10-year passport Age 18 If you are younger, you can only apply for a 5-year passport

 Book a holiday or flight Age 18

-RE.
 Apply for a National Age Card Age 18

-Register to vote Age 18 For all elections and referenda
+Register to vote Age 18 For all elections and referendums

 Stand for elections

-- Age 18 Local elections
+Age 18 Local elections

-- Age 21 National and European elections
+Age 21 National and European elections

-- Age 35 Presidential election
+Age 35 Presidential election

 Apply for a gender recognition certificate

 Age 16 Parents can apply on your behalf if you have a Court Exemption Order

 Age 18 Without parental assistance

-Sit on a jury in court
+Sit on a jury in court Age 18

-Age 18

 Enter a legally binding contract

 Age 18 Except for certain contracts such as for necessities (for example, food) or apprenticeships

-Find out more about legal ages

-for different activities on

-citizensinformation.ie

 Further information

 Citizens Information

 citizensinformation.ie

 Citizens Information Phone Service

 Call: 0818 07 4000 Monday to Friday, 9am - 8pm

 Citizens Information Centres

 Visit centres.citizensinformation.ie to find your nearest centre.

+Coimisiún na Meán

+Complaints Contact Centre Call: 01 963 7755 Monday to Friday 8am-6pm or email usersupport@cnam.ie cnam.ie

-Department of Social Protection
+Department of Social Protection Information Section

-Information Section Call: 0818 66 22 44 gov.ie
+Call: 0818 66 22 44 gov.ie

 Health Service Executive

 Information on mental health services and supports Call: 1800 111 888 yourmentalhealth.ie

 Jigsaw

-National Centre for Youth Mental Health jigsaw.ie
+National Centre for Youth Mental Health iigsaw.ie

 Jobs Ireland

 jobsireland.ie

 My Options helpline and counselling service

 Information and support on all your options if you have an unplanned pregnancy.

-Call: 1800 828 010 MyOptions.ie
+Call: 1800 828 010 MvOptions.ie

 Residential Tenancies Board

-Call: 0818 30 30 37 rtb.ie
+Call: 0818 30 30 37

+rtb.ie

 Road Safety Authority

-Information on getting a driving licence. rsa.ie
+Information on getting a driving licence.

+rsa.ie

 Spunout

 Information and support for young people. spunout.ie

 Threshold

 Call: 1800 454 454 threshold.ie

 Workplace Relations Commission

 Information and Customer Service Call: 0818 80 80 90 workplacerelations.ie

 Youth Information Centres

 Find your nearest centre on youthworkireland.ie

-Notes